Washington University in St. Louis - Brown School

 Recent graduates have been employed in positions such as: Executive Director for Community Development, Civic Engagement Organizer, Community Development Specialist, U.S. Senate Communication Specialist, Financial Stability Counselor, Asset Manager & Housing Specialist, Community Engagement Manager, Development Officer for Medical and Hunger Relief, Health Policy Associate, Social Enterprise Manager, Planning and Allocations Associate, Lobbyist, Research Analyst, and Creative Director, to name a few.

-Transcripts, Personal Statement, Analytical Essay, Resume or CV, Letters of
+MSW: Transcripts, Personal Statement, Analytical Essay, Resume or CV, Letters of Recommendation, Video Interview.

-MPH: Transcripts, Personal Statement, GRE Scores, Resume or CV, Letters of Recommendation
+MPH: Transcripts, Personal Statement, Resume or CV, Letters of Recommendation, Video Interview.

 Fall semester entry only; mid-August